 The research team focused on particulate and filter-passing mercury species concentrations (total mercury, methylmercury and reactive mercury) in the A5/A7/A8 complex, upper Alviso Slough, lower Alviso Slough, and reference sloughs and ponds.
 A large suite of non-mercury parameters were also collected, including: dissolved organic carbon, nutrients, particulate carbon & nitrogen, chlorophyll, and total suspended solids.
-Five sampling events were conducted during 2017 and included February, April, May, July and September, and were coordinated with prey fish collections conducted by the UC Davis group.
+Five sampling events were conducted during 2018 and included February, April, May, July and September, and were coordinated with prey fish collections conducted by the UC Davis group.

-The final field sampling was conducted in February 2018, and the full assessment of results (including 2017 data) for the Phase 1 study period (2010-2018) are still being analyzed and are not yet available.
+The final field sampling was conducted in February 2018, and the full assessment of results (including 2018 data) were recently published in the journal of Estuarine, Coastal and Shelf Science.
+See abstract below: